 Poo Pickup and Removal on a Walk

-When it's time to pick up after Fido, be sure you keep a good hold on his leash so he can't take off while you're distracted with poop-wrangling.
-Obedience training is your friend here, since it's awfully nice to be able to tell Fido to sit or lie down while you're picking up.
+When it's time to pick up after your puppy, be sure you keep a good hold on his leash so he can't take off while you're distracted with poop-wrangling.
+Obedience training is your friend here, since it's awfully nice to be able to tell your dog to sit or lie down while you're picking up.

-Bags are an easy solution; you can shove them in a pocket, waistband or bra (!), tie them to Fido's leash, collar or harness, or attach a bag dispenser to Fido's leash, keeping both hands free to control the beastie.
+Bags are an easy solution; you can shove them in a pocket, waistband or bra (!), tie them to your puppy's leash, collar or harness, or attach a bag dispenser to the dog's leash, keeping both hands free to control the beastie.
 Be sure you always take more than one, since some dogs like to surprise you with an extra poop or two along the way.
 I recommend scented pickup bags with handles that tie, since they're a little more pleasant to carry when full.